PiNumberblocksBasherFan/SixCardsAndPlanets/README.md

 This (half-baked) mod is an expansion adding a whole lot of new hand types and corresponding planets.
 Blueprint: https://scratch.mit.edu/projects/1239846367 https://scratch.mit.edu/projects/1264902201

 # Vanilla Hand Subtypes (all except warped are implemented)
-* Broadway: Ganymede, Mimas, Enceladus
+* ✅Broadway: Ganymede, Mimas, Enceladus
-* Mid-Hand (a hand of 6 to 10, or a hand of 5 to 9): Callisto, Tethys, Dione
+* ✅Mid-Hand (a hand of 6 to 10, or a hand of 5 to 9): Callisto, Tethys, Dione
-* Wheel: Io, Rhea, Titan
+* ✅Wheel: Io, Rhea, Titan
 * Warped Straight: Europa, Hyperion, Iapetus
-* Royal Flush: Triton
+* ✅Royal Flush: Triton
-* Mid-Handed Flush: Nereid
+* ✅Mid-Handed Flush: Nereid
-* Steel Wheel: Naiad
+* ✅Steel Wheel: Naiad
 * Warped Straight Flush: Proteus
-* Horsemen (four faces of the same type): Phobos
+* ✅Horsemen (four faces of the same type): Phobos
-* Square Power (4444 or 9999): Deimos
+* ✅Square Power (4444 or 9999): Deimos

-# Six Card Hands (already existing in original)
+# ✅Six Card Hands (already existing in original)
 * Three Pairs: Varuna, AU Microscopii b
 * Two Trios: Orcus, WASP-12b
 * Mansion (a quad and a pair): Gonggong, Poltergeist